 Beginning in 1999, however, manufacturers began introducing what are known as "high-efficiency" toilets, or HETs.
 HETs are defined as having an effective flush volume of 1.28 gallons/4.8 litres or less.
 The HET category includes both single flush and dual-flush fixtures.

 Dual-flush HETs provide the user with the option of a "full" flush for normal operations or a "reduced" flush for liquids only.
 They are subject by the national codes and standards to a maximum flush volume of 1.6 gallons (6.0 litres) in the "full" flush mode and 1.1 gallons (4.2 litres) in the "reduced" flush mode.
-(Most dual-flush toilets, however, use only 0.8 gal/3 litres in the reduced flush mode.)
-Generally speaking, dual-flush toilets installed in residences are flushed in the "reduced" mode twice for every "full" flush.
-The average flush volume for a dual-flush toilet, then, is slightly less than 1.28 gallons (or 4.8 litres)*, meeting the requirements for an HET.
-Today, 57 manufacturers of dual-flush toilets offer 600 different models in the North American marketplace!
+(Most dual-flush toilets, however, use about 0.8 gal/3 litres in the reduced flush mode.)
+Generally speaking, dual-flush toilets installed in residences are flushed in the "reduced" mode once for every "full" flush.
+The average flush volume for a dual-flush toilet, then, is less than 1.28 gallons (or 4.8 litres)*, thereby meeting the requirements for an HET.
+Today, 57 manufacturers of dual-flush toilets offer 719 different models in the North American marketplace!

 Gravity-fed toilets are the most common type found in homes.
 They depend upon the volume and weight of the water in the tank to create the flushing action.
 When the flush handle is depressed, a flush valve (with a flapper or other type of seal) opens and the water in the tank drops into the bowl, channeled either through rim openings, through the large jet opening at the bottom of the bowl, or through a combination of both.